j4rv/yasup/README.md

 - An **Equals** function for comparing slices
 - **Shuffle** functions: One that uses math/rand and one that uses crypto/rand

-### Example code
+### Examples of usage

-Simple to use, see the **/example/main.go**.
+Simple to use!
+See the **/examples/main.go**.
 It is runnable code that shows how to use many of the YASUP functions.

 Or you can just run the following command to see what that code does:

 ```
 go get github.com/J4RV/yasup
-go run github.com/J4RV/yasup/example
+go run github.com/J4RV/yasup/examples
 ```

-To create YASUP functions for non primitive or custom types, see **/example/genericStructExample.go**
+To create YASUP functions for non primitive or custom types, see **/examples/genericStructExample.go**